 However, Dan then differentiated why you wouldn’t just implement this in the traditional SQL manner of doing things.
 That is, spinning up a SQL server instance, grabbing a lock and running a stored procedure that returns a result code.
 “Was this written?
 Was this not written?
 Then act on that information.”

-The problem with the traditional SQL method, Dan pointed out, is the locking, “you don’t have the scalability of something like Scylla.”
-He also pointed out that one could also implement this with Scylla’s Lightweight Transactions (LWT), but those require three round-trip times of a normal transaction, and Zillow wanted to avoid them for performance reasons.
+The problem with the traditional SQL method, Dan pointed out, is the locking, “you don’t have the scalability of something like ScyllaDB.”
+He also pointed out that one could also implement this with ScyllaDB’s Lightweight Transactions (LWT), but those require three round-trip times of a normal transaction, and Zillow wanted to avoid them for performance reasons.

 “So the second method is ‘store everything.’
 That means we get every record and we store it, no matter when it was given to us.
 Then we have the application layer pull all the data at once.
 It does the filtering and then does action on it.”